 Any clinical image submitted for accreditation review must be of an actual patient who needed the examination.
 Use of volunteers or models, including staff from your facility, is prohibited and may result in withholding, denial or revocation of accreditation.
 Attempting to “pass off” images taken from a volunteer or model as clinical images from a patient may constitute fraud.

 Do not submit post-surgical studies.

-All exam requirements must be met with static imaging.
+All exam requirements must be met with static imaging, except for First Trimester Endovaginal and Female Pelvis ovarian imaging- refer to the associated exam requirements for details.
 Any cine loops included with your submission will be disregarded and not reviewed as part of the accreditation process.
 Not meeting exam requirements with static imaging will be cause for failure.

 The use of a phantom test object is optional at this time; therefore, questions relating to characteristics associated with system sensitivity, image uniformity, and safety may be answered without the use of a phantom as a test object.

 Keep all documents for your records and keep copies of everything you submit to the ACR for your records.

 Physician reports are requested to confirm the date and type of examination performed for all examinations.
 Each ultrasound exam submitted must have a report that is clearly labeled.
 The physician report should follow the format outlined in the ACR Practice Parameter for Communication of Diagnostic Imaging Findings .
 A sonographer or technologist worksheet does not take the place of the physician report.